geissgold/blindtasting/README.md

 ### Are my ratings private?

 > Only you and the host can see your ratings; your notes are never public.

-### What if I lose the link?

-> Ask your host to get the QR code or link again from the “My Tastings” menu.

 ### Can I delete or revisit past tastings?